RoushanKhalid/Required-DS-and-ML-to-RESEARCH/README.md

+# DS_ML_with_Ostad
-Data Science & Machine Learning with Python for Beginners - Batch 38
+Data Science &amp; Machine Learning with Python for Beginners - Batch 38